JohnEarnest/Decker/docs/lilt.md

 ffmpeg -i input.mp3 -bitexact -map_metadata -1 -ac 1 -ar 8000 -acodec pcm_u8 output.wav
 ```

-3) `write[]` recognizes several types of Lil value and will serialize each appropriately:
+3) `write[path x]` recognizes several types of Lil value and will serialize each appropriately:
 - _array interfaces_ are written as binary files.
 - _sound interfaces_ are written as a .WAV audio file.
 - _image interfaces_ are written as GIF89a images.
+- _deck interfaces_ are written as a "standalone" deck with a bundled HTML+JS runtime if the path ends in a `.html` suffix; otherwise the deck will be written as a "bare" deck, which is smaller.
 - a list of _image interfaces_ is written as an animated GIF89a image, with each image in the list written as one frame.
 - A dictionary is written as an animated GIF89a image.
 The dictionary should contain the keys `frames` (a list of _image interfaces_) and `delays` (a list of integers representing interframe delays in 1/100ths of a second).
 - anything else is converted to a string and written as a text file.